issacekbote/udacity-projects/Postgres-DataModeling/README.md

 # Postgres Data Modeling and ETL Pipeline

-## Objective: Design a data model and create a database to help analytical team at sparkify to understand the users interests in songs and artists
+## Overview: Design a data model and create a database to help analytical team at sparkify to understand the users interests in songs and artists

 This document comprises of below parts
 1. Database schema design and